 We're not talking about asking someone for a job, or introducing yourself with the hopes of getting a business card.
 We are talking about getting to know people and letting them get to know you.
 Don't worry about how much or where you do it - whether oneon-one or in groups, it is more important just to start.
-As Lindsay Pollack, author of Getting from College to Career explains, "I encourage you to drop any negative connotations you associate with networking - images of schmoozy guys shaking dozens of hands and giving out their business cards like free samples at a super market.
+As Lindsay Pollack, author of Getting from College to Career, explains, "I encourage you to drop any negative connotations you associate with networking - images of schmoozy guys shaking dozens of hands and giving out their business cards like free samples at a super market.
 In my definition, networking is about building and maintaining relationships. (p.89)"

-You'll be able to rely on the connections you build for company, emotional support, to obtain help, gain and share information, and form alliances to better your life.
+You'll be able to rely on connections you make in ways such as for emotional support, sharing and gaining information, getting assistance on different topics, and forming alliances to better your life.